tvoutsos19/ruby-gym/README.md

 Two-fer or 2-fer is short for two for one.
 One for you and one for me.

-"One for X, one for me."
+Write a program that asks the user for a name and prints:
-When X is a name or "you".
+`"One for X, one for me."`

-If the given name is "alice", the result should be "One for Alice, one for me."
+If the given name is "alice", the result should be `"One for Alice, one for me."`

-If no name is given, the result should be "One for you, one for me."
+If no name is given, the result should be `"One for you, one for me."`

 ### 2_phrase.rb